Lightness7/SXGBsite/README.md

 # SXGBsite
-SXGBsite used PSSM-DCT and PSA to extract features containing sequence information and a prediction model was constructed using SMOTE and XGBoost.
+SXGBsite is a method to predict protein-ligand binding site residues, used PSSM-DCT and PSA to extract features containing sequence information, and a prediction model was constructed using SMOTE and XGBoost.

 ## Install
 - Libsvm needs to be installed in MATLAB path to achieve feature normalization.